mikerodrigues/lm_rest/README.md

 Every API resource defined in the api.json file will be available with whatever methods it supports.
 Each method (`get_*, add_*, update_*, delete_*`) works the same for each resource.
-Each method name follows the pattern "method_resource".
+Each method name follows the pattern `method_resource`.

+Every method except for `delete_*` will return an `LMRest::Resource` object.
+It's essentially just a PORO with dynamically created property accessors (constructed from the API JSON response).
+This makes it easy to access attributes, edit them, and update objects.
+You can get a `Hash` version of the object with `#to_h`.

 ```ruby
 require 'lm_rest'